 Creative Producer (Honey-tongued Theatre Productions)

 As a musician, composer and producer, Ben has worked predominantly from his London based studio producing scores and soundtracks for film and theatre since 2001.
 Theatre works include Cinderella and Alice (Creation Theatre), Twelfth Night (Midsummer Scene), Wuthering Heights, Sense and Sensibility and Breakfast with Emma (Rosemary Branch/Tennison Quirk), Anthony and Cleopatra (Creation), Waterfall (Anu Kumar/Nitin Sawhney) and Pop’Pea (Theatre Du Chatelet).
 Ben’s educational projects have resulted in the composition of numerous original works for children’s musical theatre.
 Dramatic scores for film include Two to Tangle (Carparthia Pictures), The Hand You Are Dealt (Orchard Communications), Do You Know Why We’re Here?
 (Speakeasy), What If?
 (Orchard) with awards gained from film festivals such as World Media, Worldfest, Intercom, Midas and New York.
 As a pianist and keyboard player, Ben has performed with the North Sea Radio Orchestra, (Green Man Festival, Purcell Rooms, St Martin-in the-fields), William D Drake (Bush Hall), Harry Escott and Molly Nyman’s Samphire Band (Kings place) including live performance of Escott’s score to the film Shifty and of Vernon Elliot’s original scores for BBC series The Clangers.
-Ben recently recorded and engineered William D Drakes much-appraised new album Revere Reach.
+Ben is currently producing the soundtrack for the independent feature film Morality Case (Pens and Hammers).

 Bryony J. Thompson

 Originally from Seattle, Bryony J. Thompson is a freelance director, designer, and writer.
 She studied acting and costume design at Bennington College in Vermont and was an Artistic Associate at the Rosemary Branch Theatre 2011-2016.
 She directed and designed Romeo & Juliet (Rosemary Branch, 2012), directed, designed and adapted Jane Eyre (Rosemary Branch 2013 and Rosemary Branch & tour 2014).
-In 2014 she directed the world premiere of Spirit Harbour, a contemporary opera, for Fitzwilliam College, Cambridge, which was later performed at the Tête à Tête Opera Festival King's Cross, and directed pluck.
-Productions' inaugural project, The Cow Play by Ed Harris.
+In 2014 she directed the world premiere of Spirit Harbour, a contemporary opera, for Fitzwilliam College, Cambridge, which was later performed at the Tête à Tête Opera Festival King's Cross and directed Pluck Productions' inaugural project, The Cow Play by Ed Harris.
 In 2015, she directed, adapted and designed Pride & Prejudice for The Rosemary Branch and directed a new play, F.A.N.Y., for Anonymous Is A Woman, which toured the Midlands.
 Costume credits include Helen Tennison's production of Wuthering Heights (Rosemary Branch, Guildford's Yvonne Arnaud, & tour), Twelfth Night for Honey-tongued Theatre Productions in Dubrovnik, Croatia (which later went on to Vienna's English Theatre and the Bermuda Theatre Festival), and Empty Vessels (Rosemary Branch Theatre).
 In 2016, Thompson remounted her production of Jane Eyre to celebrate Charlotte Bronte's 200th birthday, directed Venus Quarry for pluck.
 Productions as part of Catford-Upon-Avon and directed, designed, and adapted a new production of Persuasion (Rosemary Branch Theatre and tour).
-This year, she made her own wedding dress and is endeavouring to get her adaptations published.
+Last year, she costumed several shows for Drama Studio London including Thark (director, Matthew Parker), which went on to be performed at the Drayton Arms Theatre.
+In her spare time, Thompson makes the occasional wedding dress, sews children's dress up clothes, and sells fascinators on Etsy.

 You can follow her on twitter, @bryonyjoan, or find out more about her work here.